dograga/gcp-cost-solution/cost-bigquery-processor/README.md

 FROM `project.billing_export.gcp_billing_export_v1_012345_ABCDEF`
 WHERE DATE(usage_start_time) >= '2025-10-22'
     AND DATE(usage_start_time) <= '2025-10-29'
+    AND cost IS NOT NULL
-GROUP BY project_id, currency
+    AND cost > 0  -- Filter before aggregation for better performance GROUP BY project_id, currency
 ORDER BY cost DESC
 ```

+**Query Optimization:**
+- Filters `cost > 0` in `WHERE` clause (before aggregation) instead of `HAVING` clause (after aggregation)
+- Reduces rows processed during `GROUP BY` operation
+- Improves query performance and reduces BigQuery costs

 ## Monitoring